SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/07-log-requests-in-bigquery/README.md

 👉 Go to the integration package and import the [Send BP Dependants Request Log to BigQuery integration flow](../../assets/cloud-integration/Send%20BP%20Dependants%20Request%20Log%20to%20BigQuery.zip) by clicking Add > Integration Flow and upload the integration flow.
 Once uploaded, configure it by setting the external parameters and deploy it.

+> ⚠️ When configuring the integration flow, double check the hostname in the BASE URI field.
+Depending on the region (eu10, us10, etc.)/environment (free tier/trial) you are working on, the hostname of the URL might be different from the one you are accessing in the OpenConnectors UI.

 ![Import Request Log iFlow](assets/import-request-log-to-bq-iflow.gif)
 <p align = "center">
 <i>Import Request Log iFlow</i>